What is natural gas?

 More on flaring in North Dakota here.

-Are air quality risks the only thing about natural gas production I should worry about?
+Are air quality risks the only worry about natural gas production?

 No. Natural gas development involves other important activities of concern: